jordymac/placeos-site/content/_index.md

       small change can have a massive impact.
 See our energy savings on campus — ~$1K per room per year.
 We’re not asking for a forklift upgrade.
 Start with what you’ve got.
 We’ll make it work harder.
-  - title: I want something off-the-shelf
+  - title: Apps suck (but yeah, we’ve got some)
     summary: >
-      Don't want to build?
-Use our ready-made apps.
       We’ve built apps like WorkMate that are ready to go.
+An app solves the obvious stuff, bundling up common problems in one place.
+Tapping into your phone’s native tech like Bluetooth, NFC, and Ultra-Wideband for access and location.

+      But that’s just the surface.
+We go beyond with deep integrations, smart workflows, and modular interfaces.

       Our apps sit on top of the platform architecture so receive all the same benefits of hot-swappable modules and logic.
-Everything is pre-determined though.
-Here's our full list of
-      products:
+When the next interface drops, glasses, wearables, or whatever OpenAI’s cooking, we’ll be there.
+Because we’ve decoupled the front-end from the brains, making the experience future-proof, flexible and device-agnostic.

+      Here are our apps:

       **WorkMate**: The first workplace management system to combine out-of-the-box simplicity with enterprise-level configuration &